OneiricArts/CustomizeNewTab/README.md

 2. Use (one of) eye-open / fire / bullhorn / bell to signal live game. use one of them plus text in a button for red zone?
 3. Update Needs to add multiple events to live games.
 4. Remove <all_urls> permission (add nba url)
+5. Currently, downloading new games clears data first. what happens when there is no internet connection?
+Retain old data? (actually, clear doesn't remove from local data, so if user refreshes page, old data will show. include last updated somewhere?)

 ... these will totally get done.